 Free gold panning demonstrations are held Wednesday through Sunday at 2 pm, with an additional session on Saturdays at 10 am, weather permitting.
-Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase year round in the Mess Hall of the Gold Mining Camp Museum.
+Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase in the Mess Hall of the Gold Mining Camp Museum.
 If you buy a bag of mining rough, the sluice is available for you to find your treasures!

 Perfect for a family reunion, birthday party, church social, sports team party, or any other type of get-together.